umairabid/sweaty_wallet/README.md

 ## Mission Statement

-Modern world is built on consumption, it may have its advantages but spending money one doesn't have always eventually only result in stress.
-We believe money not spent on productive asset or neccessity is money wasted.
-We aim to reduce the waste.
+Todays world is built on consumption; it may have its advantages but spending money you do not have will always eventually result in added stress.
+We believe money not spent productively or on necessity is money wasted.
+Our passion is to help you reduce waste, helping you on the path to financial freedom.

 ## Vision